accordproject/techdocs/docs/advanced-latedelivery.md

 }
 ```

-This result in a new error, this time on the test contract:
+This results in a new error, this time on the test contract:

 ![Advanced-Late-11](assets/advanced/late11.png)